Cotai Strip: Economic Crisis (2008-2010)

 No information was released about Plots 3, 7, and 8.
 It was very likely these would be cancelled.
 Macao's Director of the Lands, Public Works, and Transport Bureau (DSSOPT), Jaime Carion, said on 5 December 2010, that the Government is now looking at developing non-gaming projects in Cotai.
 He emphasized that the Sands China application procedure for Plots 7 and 8 was not fully complete and that the Government would announce the result at the most convenient time.

 Phase 1 of the Galaxy Macau was eventually opened on May 15, 2011, followed by Phase 2 on May 27, 2015.

 Recent Developments

 The Plaza Macao, housing the Four Seasons Macao, opened a 40-story all-suite tower in October 2020.
 The tower, associated with the Four Seasons Macao, is branded as the Grand Suites at Four Seasons, comprising 289 suites.
 Sands Cotai Central was officially rebranded to The Londoner Macao when its first phase of rebranding works was completed on February 8, 2021.
 As of 2024, several new hotel-casinos have opened in Cotai, including the Grand Lisboa Palace and the Lisboeta Macau.

 Transportation

 Bus

 Other than a number of public bus services serving the area, many of the hotels in Cotai provide free shuttle buses for guests and visitors.
-These shuttle buses ferry passengers from the Border Gate, Macau International Airport, Outer Harbour Ferry Terminal, and Taipa Ferry Terminal, to the hotels, and vice versa.
+These shuttle buses ferry passengers from the Border Gate, Macau International Airport, Outer Harbour Ferry Terminal, Taipa Ferry Terminal, and HZMB Macau Port, to the hotels, and vice versa.